After months of prayer (and copious amounts of frustration), our search for a home had finally come to a close.

 All who fear the Lord will hate evil.
 Therefore, I hate pride

-corruption and perverse speech.
+and arrogance, corruption and perverse speech.

 – Proverbs 8:13